Painting Safety · 2–5 min talk

 Safety Reminders

-• Use ventilation and proper respiratory protection.
+• Use required respiratory, eye, skin, and body protection.

 Ask the Crew